Vab31/unikon/README.md

-# Unikon Demo Landing Page
+# Unikon.ai Demo Landing Page

 This page is created to showcase my skills in frontend development.
 It serves as the landing page for the fictional company "Unikon".